kunjmehta/cross-modal-retrieval-food-ai/README.md

 ### Structure and Acknowledgements

-The file "Step1" contains code and retrieval results using the improved representation learning pipeline and CCA.
-The file "Step2a.ipynb"  contains code pertaining to the neural network training and evaluation when trained with MSE Loss.
-The file "Step2b.ipynb" contains similar code but for networks trained using Triplet Loss with random negative sampling.
+* "Step1.ipynb": Contains code and retrieval results using the improved representation learning pipeline and CCA.
+* "Step2a.ipynb": Contains code pertaining to the neural network training and evaluation when trained with MSE Loss.
+* "Step2b.ipynb": Contains similar code but for networks trained using Triplet Loss with random negative sampling.

-The file "Viz.ipynb" contains code and visualizations seen in the report.
+* "Viz.ipynb": contains code and visualizations seen in the report.

+Note: "Step-3.ipynb" is extra part of the project that aimed to enhance the explanibility of the retrieval system by leveraging attention mechanisms in ViT and BERT

 Made as a team with [@Neil-98](https://github.com/Neil-98), Aishwarya Harpale and Linqi Xiao